 ETOH Volume is the percent by volume of ethanol the gasoline/ethanol mixture.
 The second Renewable Fuel Standard rule (RFS2, 75 FR 14670, March 26, 2010) greatly increased the amount of ethanol blended into gasoline.
 For years 2014 and later, only two ethanol blend levels, E-10 and E-85, are included in the MOVES default fuel supply with nonzero market shares.
 Formulations for two additional levels, E-0 and E-15, are present for each fuel region but with market share set to zero.
 These blend levels are sold throughout the country in small volumes, but there is insufficient data to designate blend levels.
 Since E-0 and E-15 are included in the default fuel supply with zero market share, users should apportion market share to these fuels if local data indicate that they are sold in the area, rather than using the Fuels Wizard or other means.
-Gasoline with other ethanol volumes and using the Fuels Wizard to set the ethanol volume to the desired level.
+Gasoline with other ethanol volumes below E-15 can be modeled by selecting an existing fuel with the nearest ethanol volume and using the Fuels Wizard to set the ethanol volume to the desired level.
 MOVES should not be used to model gasoline fuels with ethanol concentrations above 15%, other than E85.
 For Diesel Fuel, CNG and Electricity, a value of zero should be entered for ethanol.